pawan1210/pawan1210.github.io/README.md

 * [NodeMailer](https://nodemailer.com/about/) - Node module used for sending mails.
 * [fast2sms Api](https://www.fast2sms.com/dashboard/sms/bulk)- Used for sending SMS.

+# How it works?
+1. *Firstly visitor checks in and his/her details are stored in the visitor db.*
+2. *Then when he/she checks out, details from visitor db are removed and added into the checkout db.*
+3. *After check-in the host gets an email and sms listing out the details of visitor*.
+4. *Fast2Sms api used here only allows Non-DND numbers.
+DND numbers will not get any type of SMS.
+4. *While checking out, if the entered e-mail is not found in the visitor db then a message appears saying that the person needs to      checkin.*
+5. *After check-out the visitor also gets an email listing out his/her visit details.
+6. *After every process the person is redirected to the landing page.*

 # Installation #
 ---
 Use 'npm install' to install all the dependencies listed in package.json file.